 For more information about courses available in Greece, please click here.

 Rugged mountains, turquoise seas, white-washed houses, magnificent ancient and modern architecture, festive music and dancing, and mouthwatering gastronomic cuisine – all these await students who choose the fascinating and historical country of Greece for their study abroad program.
-Walk where the ancients walked, and speak where ancient philosophers Aristotle and Socrates spoke in the cradle of Western Civilization, the birthplace of democracy.
+Walk where the earliest Greeks walked, and speak where the ancient philosophers Aristotle and Socrates spoke in the cradle of Western Civilization, the birthplace of democracy.
 See for yourself the seas that inspired Homer to write The Iliad and The Odyssey.
 Soak up the mythology that inspired classical drama and poetry and still affects fiction, poetry, and drama through the current time.
 Understand the mindset that inspired modern psychology, and consider the roles of women in every aspect of Greek civilization.
 Learning in this setting will be like no other study you will pursue during your college experience.